Proto: route_table.proto

 Implementation notes:

-• If no workload selectors or virtual gateways are specified, all workloads in the workspace are selected by default.
+• If do not specify virtual gateways or workload selectors, all workloads in the workspace are selected for east-west routing by default.

 • Selecting external workloads, such as VMs, is currently not supported.